opennode/waldur-core/docs/developer/celery.rst

 **Throttle and route 'heavy' tasks**

-There's could be heavy parts in your complex task which you might want to throttle and avoid parallel execution.
+There could be heavy parts in your complex task which you might want to throttle and avoid parallel execution.
 Here's an example of how you can achieve this.

 .. code-block:: python